pavlesav/ComputationalModellingSocialSystems2025/README.md

   - A new visualization
   - An alternative perspective on the subject
   - Additional graphs or plots that provide further insight

+The link to the papers can be found [here](https://github.com/pavlesav/ComputationalModellingSocialSystems2025/blob/main/Replicating%20papers%20as%20assignments.xlsx)